pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

         terminus site:create steve-site-d8 "My Site D8" "Drupal 8"

-  If you would like to associate this site with an Organization, you can add the `--org` option to the command above and pass the Organiztion name, label, or ID.
+  If you would like to associate this site with an Organization, you can add the `--org` option to the command above and pass the Organization name, label, or ID.
 To associate an existing site with an Organization, use the `site:org:add` command.

 2. Open your new Site Dashboard in a browser: